SoloTech01/PhoneX/README.md

 - Get information about a phone number

-- Generate random numbers for multiple countries
+- Generate random phone numbers for multiple countries

 - Check if a phone number is registered on WhatsApp